 Malta offers three types of legal arrangement for couples who want to formalise their relationship: Marriage, Civil Union and Cohabitation.
-All these forms of legal unions are open to same-sex couples.
+Nowadays, all these forms of legal unions are open to same-sex couples.

-The legal effects of a Civil Union are identical to Marriage.
+Civil Union is identical to Marriage.
 Civil Union law was enacted in 2014 in order to provide for same-sex couples who wanted to formalize their relationship but were not allowed to get married back then.
-In 2017 marriage laws were changed so that same-sex couples could also get married, making the law providing for civil unions somewhat redundant.
+In 2017 marriage laws were changed so that same-sex couples could also get married.
+This rendered the law providing for civil unions somewhat redundant.

 Marriage / Civil Unions as opposed to Cohabitation

 Marriage and Civil Union bring couples far closer together than the law on cohabitation.
-After contracting marriage or a civil union couples establish the community of acquests, spouses are obliged to maintain each other according to their means, they owe each other fidelity and by default bequeath everything to each other and their children upon their death.
-Indeed Marriage and Civil Unions provide for a change in surnames.
+After contracting marriage couples often establish the community of acquests, spouses are obliged to maintain each other according to their means, they owe each other fidelity and by default bequeath everything to each other and their children upon their death.
+Marriage and Civil Unions provide for a change in surnames.